Tips and Tricks

 by Katherine O. Rizzo

-When it comes to summer camps and summer riding programs, March is the unofficial deadline for securing program spots, hiring staff and making sure all paperwork is filed correctly.
+When it comes to summer camps and summer riding programs similar to those offered by summer camps in Maine, March is the unofficial deadline for securing program spots, hiring staff and making sure all paperwork is filed correctly.
 Navigating the world of camps as a parent can be a bit scary, and as a camp organizer, even more!
 But never fear!
 Whether you are an organizer, parent, counselor or camper, The Equiery is here to help!

 What Parents Need to Know